Skip to main content

 Ordered

-This represents inventory that has been ordered.
-In other words, it's included in purchase orders that have been already ordered and waiting for delivery.
-Inventory is planned (through purchase lists and open purchase orders) before it gets ordered.
+Ordered inventory represents inventory that has been ordered.
+In other words, it represents inventory that is listed in purchase orders that have been already ordered and waiting for delivery.
+Inventory is considered planned (through purchase lists and open purchase orders) before it gets ordered.

 In-production